Hiking in Saudi Arabia

 What is the purpose of hiking?

 Hiking has always been an important outdoor activity, whether as a way of exploring, exercising, or contemplating.
-Putting the foot on a path through natural areas provides an unparalleled opportunity to build the human spirit, improve physical fitness, and increase environmental awareness.
+Putting a foot on a path through natural areas provides an unparalleled opportunity to build the human spirit, improve physical fitness, and increase environmental awareness.

 Hiking For Beginners